When Do Copyrighted Works Become Public Domain

 There are no universal copyright laws that apply in all countries.
-You should always check current copyright laws in the country where you reside or are planning to establish right to your works to make sure you are in compliance.
+Therefore, check current copyright laws in the country where you reside or are planning to establish right to your works to make sure you are in compliance.

 Automatic Copyright Protection

-Anything you create, or conceive, that is an original “form of expression” is automatically copyrighted under United States law.
-Generally, this automatic copyright protection is good for fifty (50) to seventy (70) years throughout the world.
+Anything you create, or conceive, that is an original “form of expression” is automatically copyrighted under U.S. law.
+Generally, this automatic copyright protection is good for 50 to 70 years throughout the world.

 In the United States, current copyright laws protect individual authors for creations rendered on or after January 1, 1978, beginning the day the work was created.
-This automatic copyright lasts for seventy (70) years after the author’s death.
+This automatic copyright lasts for 70 years after the author’s death.

 Other Copyright Laws Still Affect the Duration of Author’s Rights

 Legislation on copyright laws is always subject to change.
-For example, U.S. law used to require that copyrights be renewed every twenty-eight (28) years.
-Any copyrighted material that was published before 1964 that was subject to the 28-year renewal law, and has not been renewed, is now public domain material in the U.S.
+For example, U.S. law required that copyrights be renewed every 28 years.
+Any copyrighted material that was published before 1964 that was subject to the 28-year renewal law, and has not been renewed, is now public domain material in the United States.

-Additionally, all books and other published works prior to 1923 are now also considered public domain in the U.S.
+Additionally, all books and other published works prior to, and including, 1923 are considered public domain in the United States.